The Knight's Tale: Adaptations and derivations

 Richard Edwardes's 1566 play Palamon and Arcite is based on this tale, but the text of the play is lost.
 Another version of the story was performed in 1594, but this is only known from a reference in Philip Henslowe's diary.
 The Two Noble Kinsmen, a 1613 play co-written by William Shakespeare and John Fletcher, is based on the tale.

-John Dryden translated this story into the language of his time–modern English.
+John Dryden translated this story into the language of his time—modern English.
 Dryden's book is titled Palamon and Arcite and is longer than the original text due to the insertion of embellishments by the later poet.

 In Alan Plater's 1975 TV series Trinity Tales the story is transformed into a competition between two young men for the attentions of a barmaid.

-The story is one of the tales that inspired the 2001 movie A Knight's Tale, in which Chaucer himself is one of the principal characters.
+The story is one of the tales that inspired the 2001 movie A Knight's Tale, in which Chaucer himself is one of the principal characters, alongside Heath Ledger as William Thatcher, a peasant squire who poses as a knight and competes in tournaments, winning accolades and acquiring friendships with such historical figures as Edward the Black Prince (James Purefoy).

 It was also adapted for the BBC's The Canterbury Tales in 2003.
 The names of the characters Palamon and Arcite are changed to Paul (Chiwetel Ejiofor) and Ace (John Simm), and the story was moved to a modern prison setting where the two men battle for the attentions of a prison teacher named Emily (Keeley Hawes).

+Director Luca Guadagnino and screenwriter Justin Kuritzkes's film Challengers is based on this tale.
+The names of the characters Palamon and Arcite are changed to Patrick (Josh O'Connor) and Art (Mike Faist), and Emily becomes Tashi Duncan (Zendaya).
+The setting is the world of competitive tennis.